-I can make a meal of these tasty little appetizers inspired by The Incredible Egg.
+I can make a meal of these tasty quiche appetizers inspired by The Incredible Egg.

 These mini quiche are simple to prepare, inexpensive, and amazingly versatile.
 Add whatever meat and vegetables you have on hand to whipped eggs, then pop them in the oven.
 It doesn’t get any easier than that!